 Texas Comptroller of Public Accounts.
 Fiscal Notes.
-Texas Driver's Licenses - A Customer Service Challenge.
+Texas Driver's Licenses - A customer Service Challenge.
 October 2019.
 Online reference.
 Available at: https://comptroller.texas.gov/economy/fiscal-notes/2019/oct/license.php.
 Accessed on February 11, 2020.
-According to the Fiscal Notes from Texas Comptroller of Public Accounts, about 23.7 million Texans hold a Texas driver license or a DPS-issued identification card.
-In FY2018, nearly 7.5 million transactions were completed by DLD involving licenses and identification cards, including issuance, renewals, and replacements, 5.9 million of which were face-to-face transactions (Texas Comptroller of Public Accounts 2019).
+According to the Fiscal Notes from Texas Comptroller of Public Accounts, about 23.7 million Texans hold a Texas driver's license or a DPS-issued identification card.
+In FY2018, nearly 7.5 million transactions were completed by DPS' Driver License Division involving licenses and identification cards, including issuance, renewals, and replacements, 5.9 million of which were face-to-face transactions (Texas Comptroller of Public Accounts 2019).

-The article pointed out that DLD's goal is to complete at least three-quarters of its DLO transactions within 45 minutes.
-Despite the creation of several large driver license "mega-centers" in urban areas to meet demand, average wait times continue to rise and the agency fails to meet this target.
+The article pointed out that DPS' goal is to complete at least three-quarters of its driver's license office transactions within 45 minutes.
+Despite the creation of several large driver's license "mega-centers" in urban areas to meet demand, average wait times continue to rise and the agency fails to meet this target.

 In addition, DPS operates a statewide license call center that receives more than 24,000 calls a day or nearly 7 million each year.
 However, its performance has declined.
-In 2009, customers need to wait for an average of 13.5 minutes before they were served, and 65% of callers gave up before their calls were answered.
-In 2017, these numbers increased to 14 minutes and 20 seconds for average on-hold wait time, and 80% of callers gave up before DPS answered.
+In 2009, customers need to wait for an average of 13.5 minutes before they were served, and 65 percent of callers gave up before their calls were answered.
+In 2017, these numbers increased to 14 minutes and 20 seconds for average on-hold wait time, and 80 percent of callers gave up before DPS answered.

 DPS thinks these difficulties mainly caused by population growth and inadequate staffing.
-In January 2019 testimony before the Texas Senate Finance Committee, DPS Director Steve McCraw said the problem could be solved by additional staffing in DLOs; increased funding for staff salaries to retain trained personnel; and an extension of the driver license expiration period.
-McCraw also said that "53 percent of the people who come to the [DPS driver license] office don't need to be there," pointing out that many driver's license customers are not taking full advantage of the services DPS offers by mail, telephone, or online.
+In January 2019 testimony before the Texas Senate Finance Committee, DPS Director Steve McCraw said the problem could be solved by additional staffing in driver's license offices; increased funding for staff salaries to retain trained personnel; and an extension of the driver's license expiration period.
+McCraw also said that "53 percent of the people who come to the [DPS driver's license] office don't need to be there", pointing out that many driver's license customers are not taking full advantage of the services DPS offers by mail, telephone or online.